ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 ## Multi-language support

-As seen in the demo, the spell checking and grammar feature can support multiple languages of the content (a language can be set for separately for a selected text with the {@link features/language text part language} feature).
-If the WProofreader dictionary is set to `auto`, the feature will recognize the proper language and suggest error corrections and grammar specifically for that language.
+As seen in the demo, the spell checking and grammar feature can support multilingual content.
+If the proofreader language is set to Auto Detect (or the `auto` language is set in the configuration), the feature will automatically recognize the text language and suggest error corrections and grammar specifically for that language.

-{@img assets/img/spellcheck-dictionary.png 800 Setting spell check dictionary to auto.}
+{@img assets/img/spellcheck-dictionary.png 800 Setting the spell checker dictionary to auto.}

 ## Supported languages